 If your calculated number is significantly lower than what is in the audited financials, you’re probably missing a few leases, so try and track them down.
 On the flip side, if your calculated number is significantly higher, then there’s either another G/L account where rent expense is recorded, or your accounting team made a mistake in its rent expense calculations for the audited financials (it’s rare, but mistakes do happen, where leases get missed and overlooked year after year).

-Upon completion of Step 13, you’re ready to select a Lease Accounting software solution.
-By the way, a leaseaccounting solution is not the same as a lease management solution.
-Lease accounting solutions are developed specifically for the accounting and financial reporting aspects of leases, whereas lease management solutions were developed to manage the logistics of leases such as lease payments, and do not address the nuances of leaseaccounting.
+Upon completion of Step 13, you’re ready to select lease accounting software.
+Keep in mind that lease accounting software is not the same as a lease management software.
+Lease accounting software is developed specifically for the accounting and financial reporting aspects of leases, whereas lease management products were developed to manage the logistics of leases such as lease payments, and do not address the nuances of lease accounting.

 For instance, lease accounting software can: